-The first real shakeup since the birth of the Metro League occurred in 1972.
-The Montreal Junior Canadiens had migrated out of the lower-calibre Quebec Junior Hockey League a decade earlier after being invited away to sustain the OHL in the wake of the Metro League challenge.
-Now, ten years later, Quebec had put its hockey house in order and wanted the Junior Habs back.
-The newly-created QMJHL threatened the OHL with a lawsuit, and a compromise deal was worked out where the Ontario league would grant the Junior Canadiens a one-year "hiatus".
-An "expansion" team was then created in the Quebec League, which was expansion in name but in reality had the same ownership, Forum, and every other detail as the former OHL team, with the exception of the name - the new team called itself the Montreal Bleu Blanc et Rouge.
-The players were given the option of either staying with the Montreal team or being distributed throughout the OHL in a lottery - only future NHLer Ian Turnbull chose to move to the O, and ultimately wound up in an Ottawa 67's uniform.
+The first real shakeup to since the birth of the Metro League a decade earlier occurred in 1972.
+The Montreal Junior Canadiens had withdrawn from the Quebec Junior Hockey League during the Metro League debacle, lured by a higher level of competition in Ontario.
+Now, ten years later, Quebec had put its hockey house in order and founded their own Major Junior League, the QMJHL, and they wanted the Junior Habs back.
+The QMJHL threatened the OHA with a lawsuit, and rather than going to court, a compromise deal was worked out where the Ontario league would grant the Junior Canadiens a one-year hiatus from competition.
+A Montreal expansion team in the Quebec League was then awarded to the same ownership group, who also kept the same lease at the Montreal Forum, and retained the same roster as the former OHA team.
+The only difference between the two entities was the name - the new team rebranded itself as the Montreal Bleu Blanc et Rouge.
+Former Montreal OHA players were all given the option of either staying with the Montreal QMJHL team or staying in the OHA, in which case their playing rights would be determined by a dispersal draft.
+Only one player, future NHLer Ian Turnbull, chose to move to the O, ultimately winding up in an Ottawa 67's uniform.

-In 1974 the shakeup continued.
-Prior to that year, all levels of junior hockey in the province of Ontario had been governed by the Ontario Hockey Association, from Major Junior all the way down to Tyke.
-However, taking a cue from the rebel WHL and the newly-established QMJHL, major junior hockey began to split from the sport's provincial governing body, forming a semi-independent league that would be known as the Ontario Major Junior Hockey League.
-For the first time, a league commissioner - Clarence "Tubby" Schmalz - was appointed and the OMJHL started to oversee its own affairs as an independent body for the first time.
+1974 saw the biggest shakeup to junior hockey in Ontario since the split between Junior A and B in 1933.
+Prior to that year, all levels of hockey in the province of Ontario had been governed by the Ontario Hockey Association, from Major Junior all the way down to Tyke.
+However, taking a cue from the rebel WHL and the newly-established QMJHL, major junior hockey in Ontario split from the sport's provincial governing body, forming a semi-independent league that would be known as the Ontario Major Junior Hockey League.
+For the first time, a league commissioner - Clarence "Tubby" Schmalz - was appointed, and the OMJHL started to oversee its own affairs as an independent body for the first time.

 In 1976-77, the strangest episode in the league's long history occurred.
-The St. Catharines Black Hawks had been purchased by the Emms family, former owners of the Niagara Falls Flyers, and Hap Emms decided he wanted his team back in Niagara Falls; as a result, the Flyers were reborn.
+The St. Catharines Black Hawks had been purchased by the Emms family, former owners of the Niagara Falls Flyers, and Hap Emms decided he wanted his team back in Niagara Falls; as a result, the Black Hawks were moved and the Flyers were reborn.
 Going into the 1976-77 season, the defending Memorial Cup champion Hamilton Fincups led the pack with a strong cast of returning players.
 However, in August of 1976 the ice-making plant in the ancient, battered Forum broke down.
 Ownership attempted to arrange for the team to play at Mountain Arena for the season, but opposition from local residents prevented it.
-Hamilton City Council continued to dither about whether to build a 7-8,000 seat building for the Fincups or an 18,000 seat building in an attempt to secure a WHA team, and with no options left in Steeltown, the Fincups moved to St. Catharines's Garden City Arena for the 1976-77 season, uprooting literally weeks before the opening of training camp.
+Hamilton City Council continued to dither about whether to build a 7-8,000 seat building for the Fincups or an 18,000 seat building in an attempt to secure a WHA team, and with no options left in Steeltown, the Fincups moved to Garden City Arena in St. Catharines for the 1976-77 season, uprooting literally weeks before the opening of training camp.
 Ron Cupido also announced that the privately-owned Forum would be demolished as soon as the local groups who had booked into the building had finished with it.
 True to his word, demolition started August 27, 1976, less than two weeks after the Fincups announced their move.
 Cupido noted at the time that he was expecting some opposition to the demolition from heritage groups, but none came.